nkallen/plasticity/README.md

 ## CAD for artists

+Plasticity is a 3d modelling software for concept artists.
+Modeling in Plasticity is quick and efficient due to the unique gizmos, shortcuts, and thoughtful workflow.

+The goal of plasticity is to make working with NURBS like working with clay.

-#### NOTE
+#### FAQ

-Plasticity is Open Source.
+Plasticity is mostly Open Source.
 When Plasticity reaches 1.0, it will cost $25 to use (no subscription).

 #### About

-Plasticity is a 3d modelling software for concept artists.
-Modelling in Plasticity is fast and efficient due to the unique menu system, shortcuts and thoughtful workflow.

 #### Development